solvedem/Craigslist-Job-Notifer/README.md

 Instructions:

-Fill out custom information.
+Fill out the custom information at the top of the file.
 It is a good idea to make a blank gmail account to act as the email account for this bot.
 Storing passwords with any sort of importance in plaintext is a bad idea.

 The queries variable should be list of keywords you want the bot to search for.